Books of Magick: Life During Wartime: Confronting the Queen

 Tim, Molly, Constantine and Cat are taken as prisoners to Jerusalem where they are placed in chains at the head of a victory parade led by The Cherish.
 The spectacle winds its way through the streets on its way to the Queen's palace.

 Seeing this Zatanna and Dog hatch a plan to steal the last of the Books of Magick.
 Slipping into the palace they quickly make their way to the room containing the last book.
 Just as they are about to take the book the soldiers assigned to guard the book discover their presence.

 In the Queen's throne room, Tim and his allies are presented to the Queen.
 Tim casts an illusionary spell that distracts the Queen long enough to allow an escape.
 Constantine leads this small group through the palace halls to where Zatanna and Dog are fighting.
-Now joined together, Tim and his allies take the last of the books and fight their way to a place of temporary safety.
+Now joined, Tim and his allies take the last of the books and fight their way to a place of temporary safety.
 There Tim assembles all four books and casts the spell that will give him all of his memories back.

 The spell fails and the Faerie Queen appears in the doorway.
 John Constantine goes to her and they embrace.
 He reveals that he is her lover, that he has been working for the Born the entire time and that the two of them destroyed the true Books of Magick months previously.
 As The Queen prepares to kill Tim and end any threat to her reign, Tim joins hands with Molly, Cat and Dog and casts a spell.
 Tim's three friends from Hunter's World crumble before his eyes and disappear.
 The effect on the Faerie Queen is similar as she dies and takes on the appearance of a desiccated corpse.

 Seeking to see the Queen's true appearance Zatanna turns the corpse over only to see a feminine version of Tim's face.
 Constantine reveals that she was an alternate version of Tim and both he and Zatanna reveal to Tim that Constantine's actions were a double cross.
 Constantine's plan was to trick the Queen into allowing a small group close enough that she could be killed.